Cervical cancer

 Your cervical cancer treatment will depend on the stage of cervical cancer and your general health.
 The stage of a cancer means how far it has grown and if it has spread to nearby lymph nodes or elsewhere in your body.

-The main treatments are either surgery or a combination of radiotherapy and chemotherapy (chemoradiotherapy).
+The main treatments for cervical cancer are either surgery or a combination of radiotherapy and chemotherapy (chemoradiotherapy).
 Your treatment may affect your fertility.
-Ask your specialist doctor (gynaecological oncologist) about this if you think you may want to have children in the future.
+Ask your specialist doctor about this if you think you may want to have children in the future.
 They’ll explain the different treatments in more detail, what they involve and discuss which is best for you.

 Surgery